 Premium When choosing a premium device, it is important to consider which software you use regularly.
 If you use an Android or Apple smartphone then this may affect your final decision.

-The Samsung Galaxy smartwatch is one of the more stylish models on offer.
-It has the look of a watch rather than a fitness device which is perfect for anyone who plans to use the device instead of a watch.
+The Samsung Galaxy smartwatch 4 is one of the more stylish models on offer.
+It has the look of a watch rather than a fitness device which is perfect for anyone who plans to use the device daily instead of a watch.
 The straps are interchangeable, so you can keep the silicone strap for exercising and have a leather or metal strap for work and going out.
 The watch can accept and make phone calls, track individual workouts, monitor your stress levels, send push notifications to remind you to move throughout the day and it has an integrated barometer and altimeter.
 The screen is fully customizable.
 You can pick your favourite watch face and tweak the widgets, depending on how you want to use your device.
-The Samsung Galaxy is suitable for Android and iPhone users, but iPhone users may experience reduced functionality.
-We put the Galaxy smartwatch to the test, check out our test of the Galaxy Smartwatch here.
+There is even the ability to track your body composition.
+The Samsung BioActive sensor keeps a continuously monitors your body composition to help you achieve your health goals.
+The Samsung Galaxy 4 is suitable for Android and iPhone users, but iPhone users may experience reduced functionality.

-Versa 2 is suitable for Apple and Android users.
-It is a water-resistant smartwatch with handy voice control features, some voice features are restricted to android devices so be sure to check this before you purchase if you are an Apple user.
-The Versa 2 has a large colour screen and has a five-day battery life, which is longer than the Galaxy Watch and Apple Watch.
-The Versa 2 is slightly cheaper than the Galaxy Watch and Apple Watch but it does have a few fewer bells and whistles in comparison.
+Versa 3 is suitable for Apple and Android users.
+It is a water-resistant smartwatch with handy voice control features.
+The Versa 3 has a large colour screen and has a six-day battery life, which is longer than the Galaxy Watch and Apple Watch.
+The Versa 3 is slightly cheaper than the Galaxy Watch and Apple Watch but it does have a few fewer bells and whistles in comparison.
 If you are looking for a fitness tracker with enhanced communication capabilities than this is a good option for you.